Vultures feared to be dying were just "too drunk to fly"

 Video posted the next day showed the pair had indeed slept it off, as they were able to fly away and rejoin their colony.

-The rehab facility said the incident can serve as a reminder to people to make sure dumpsters are kept closed, as some fermented fruit cocktail can have harmful effects on wildlife.
+The rehab facility said the incident can serve as a reminder to people to make sure dumpsters are kept closed, as some fermented fruit cocktails can have harmful effects on wildlife.

 "Birds don't let other birds fly drunk," A Place Called Hope said.
 "This dynamic duo had each other's backs, but I don't know if any lessons were learned on their end."